alex00pep/ml-fastapi-docker-render/README.md

+# AIBot - Predict Language
+Model to predict language based on input string.
-# Deploy ML models with FastAPI, Docker, and Render
+Deploy ML models with FastAPI, Docker, and Render

 ### 1. Develop and save the model with this Colab